JonAbrams/SpaceAce/README.md

 };

 // Actions are given the event first, then the space
-// The object that is returned replaces that space's state function addTodo(e, { state, actions }) {
+// The object that is returned is merged with the space's state
+// In this case the `todos` attribute is overwritten function addTodo(e, { state, actions }) {
   const { todos } = state;
-  const lastIndex = todos.length - 1;
-  const nextId = todos[lastIndex].id + 1;

   e.preventDefault();